Student-centric advice and objective recommendations

 1. Focus on what you don’t know

-We get it — getting an answer wrong can be frustrating.
+Remember as you study that getting something wrong is one of the best ways to learn.
 Some students might find it difficult to continue to dig into the subject matter that challenges them the most.
 It may be tempting to do practice problems in your strongest fields, and this might make you walk away with the most confidence in yourself.
 But when test day comes around, you’ll be better off if you spent time digging into the difficult problems.

+So, instead of feeling frustrated when you mess up a problem, you should congratulate yourself.
+You just learned something and potentially improved your score!
 This is not to say that you shouldn’t devote time to reviewing your strong subjects.
-It’s a good idea to remain confident in these fields and ensure that you can complete them within the SAT time constraints.
-But also remember that these are the subjects that will be the least beneficial to your score.
-You should devote the majority of your time to subjects that you have been scoring poorly in.
+It’s a good idea to remain confident in these fields and ensure that you can complete them within the SAT time constraints as well!

 Also read: Average SAT score by state